surifirstpin/biplus_documentation/docs/SReports.md

 <center><h1> Reports</h1></center>

-Building **reports in Tableau** allows you to communicate more efficiently and partner more effectively.
-In a matter of seconds, your data can tell the story of the difference your organization is making in the world.

-BY Building the reports in AcuBi you can communicate more efficiently and collaborate more effectively.
-Just in matters of seconds, you can confess a story of what difference your organisation is making in the
+By Building the reports in AcuBi you can communicate more efficiently and collaborate more effectively.
+Just in matters of seconds, you can confess a story in what way your organisation is making a difference in the world.

 ## View Report

 To view the report click on specific report in dashboard section and it will navigate to the report created.